gerardroche/sublime-generate-syntax-test-assertions/README.md

 ## Usage

-Put your cursor on a line that you want to generate syntaxes for and run the command.
+Put your cursor on a line that you want to generate syntax test assertions for and run the command.

 **Command Palette → Generate Syntax Test Assertions**